Daksh-AP/Quickdrop/README.md

 # 🌊 Quickdrop

-A fast, secure peer-to-peer file sharing application with a beautiful ocean-themed UI.
+A fast, secure peer-to-peer file sharing application with a beautiful apple minimalist theme.
 Built with React, Node.js, and WebRTC.

 ## ✨ Features